The Role of Parents in the New Normal in Education

 - Don’t tell the answer right away

 Pagtaya.
 How can we be sure that these things will work out despite the number of those who are not sure?
-Parents role as learning facilitator is to give it a 100% shot, to yourself as a parent, to your teacher, and your child.
-Let’s support the concern people who take the risks to implement the new normal in education.
+Parents’ role as learning facilitators is to give it a 100% shot, to yourself as a parent, to your teacher, and your child.
+Let’s support the concern of people who take the risks to implement the new normal in education.

 Ano and Siguro and Sigurado

 Siguro.
 Hindi talaga ok ang distance learning bilang isang paraan kung paano mauto an gating anak.